OliveiraGustavo01/golang-sum-script/README.md

-# Simple Sum Calculator in Go
+# Simple Calculator in Go

-A simple sum calculator script in Go that adds two numbers input by the user.
+A simple calculator script in Go.

 ## How to Use